Plegridy Pen Starter Pack (Intramuscular, Subcutaneous)

 - Kidney disease, severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 A nurse or other trained health professional will give you this medicine.
 You may also be taught how to give your medicine at home.
-This medicine is given as a shot under your skin (usually in the abdomen, back of the upper arm, or thighs).
+This medicine is given as a shot under your skin (usually in the stomach, back of the upper arm, or thighs) or into your muscle (usually in the left and right thighs).

 If you are injecting peginterferon beta-1a yourself, use it exactly as directed by your doctor.
 Do not change your dose or dosing schedule without checking first with your doctor.
 The exact amount of medicine you need has been carefully worked out.
 Using too much will increase the risk for side effects, while using too little may not improve your condition.